Data centers are seen as a problem for the grid. Today, that is true.

 It’s a change in scale.

 The amount of power we are trying to move is no longer in the same regime as before.
-At some point, the question stops being how to extend what we already have, and becomes whether the underlying approach still makes sense.
+At some point, the question stops being how to extend what we already have and becomes whether the underlying approach still makes sense.

 At lower voltages, you can keep adding lines.
 Spread the load.
 Build around constraints.
 It works—up to a point.

 But each new line comes with its own footprint.
 More land taken.
 More corridors cut.
-More people affected, each one just enough to remain acceptable.
+More people are affected, each one just enough to remain acceptable.

 Individually, the decisions look reasonable.